Ever wondered why, despite your best efforts, anxiety keeps creeping back into your life? It’s like a stubborn shadow you just can’t shake off.

-And according to an article in Anxiety and Depression Association of America, those who suffer from anxiety are also likely to suffer from depression experiencing a double whammy of mental illness.
+According to an article in the Anxiety and Depression Association of America, those who suffer from anxiety are also likely to suffer from depression experiencing a double whammy of mental illness.

 And there are different types of anxieties as well.

 One can suffer from a generalized anxiety disorder, or GAD, a panic disorder, social anxiety, phobias, OCD, and PTSD.